Carrie-Anne Moss

 Carrie-Anne Moss in 'Jessica Jones'

-Carrie-Anne's role in the epic historical disaster film "Pompeii" (2014) deserves special attention, where she played Aurelia, the loyal wife of Governor Severus and the mother of the main heroine Cassia.
+Carrie-Anne's role in the epic historical disaster film "Pompeii" (2014) is also worth highlighting, where she played Aurelia, the loyal wife of Governor Severus and mother to the main heroine Cassia.

 Personal Life of Carrie-Anne Moss

-Contrary to her strong on-screen personas, in real life, Carrie-Anne is a devoted and loving wife and a caring mother of three adorable children.
-In the fall of 1999, Moss married Canadian actor Stephen Roy, whom she met while filming "Flashfire".
+Unlike her strong on-screen personas, in real life Carrie-Anne is a devoted wife and caring mother to three children.
+In fall 1999, Moss married Canadian actor Stephen Roy, whom she met while filming "Flashfire".

 Carrie-Anne Moss and Stephen Roy